Skip to Main Content

 If you know the classmark of the subject or jurisdiction, you may want try searching the catalogue using the Classmark option or searching the bookshelves directly.
 To find out the classmark try:

-Finding the most recent edition
+How to find the most recent edition

 2. Select 'newest first' from the sort drop-down menu

-3. Click on 'sort' button.
-This will list all of the items with the most recent edition at the top.
 If you find that all of the editions which your search turned up have depository numbers it may be worth re-submitting your search as a keyword search in order to find the most recent edition.

 E-books